Last Updated on

 There are also plenty of drivers that are offering to drive you to Murghab for about 70USD.

 I, unfortunately, had to hire a car together with two other travellers I met to get to Murghab.
 I really really didn’t want to do that, but I was running dangerously close to the end of my Tajik visa

 One thing that was getting too tempting for me while travelling in this area was to cross into Afghanistan illegally, I had been biking less than a 100m from Afghanistan for a few weeks, and I couldn’t let the opportunity of crossing into Afghanistan illegally go away.

 My trip from Langar to Murgabh and towards Kyrgyzstan along the Pamir Highway adventure will continue in another post.

 Additional information about the Wakhan Valley.

-There are NO ATM in Wakhan Valley so be sure to bring enough cash.
-But you can pay everything with USD.
+There is NO ATM in Wakhan Valley, so be sure to bring enough cash.
+But you can pay for everything with USD.

 Permit and Registration.

-You will need to have a GBAO permit to travel trough the Wakhan Valley and later on the Pamir highway.
+You will need to have a GBAO permit to travel through the Wakhan Valley and later on the Pamir highway.

 You must also register with Wakhan province police in each village where you stay.